 You do not need to be based in or have your principal place of business in the UK.
 We welcome applications for registration from overseas brokers.
 However, your ability to trade effectively from overseas depends on a number of factors including methods of placement, ability to process electronically and dealing with different time zones; and we would expect these to have been fully considered as part of your application.
 Even if you do not have an office in the UK you may still require regulatory authorisation from the FCA to carry on regulated activities within the UK.

 Is there any ongoing transaction cost for brokers?

-There is no ongoing Lloyd's charge to brokers for placing and processing business at Lloyd's.
+There is no ongoing charge by Lloyd's.

 Is there a standard wording for a letter of support?